 So, instead of ranting for way too long, I’ll just say that the trick to going gluten-free isn’t just doing a 1 to 1 swap of gluten-full flour to gluten-free flour (and everything that flour makes like pizza, pasta, pastries, etc.).

-Instead, I would get rid of the gluten (it’s still mandatory since Celiac disease is literally triggered by the stuff), but start slowly (or quickly if palatable) by pulling out flour, starch, and all processed gluten-free foods that come in a box or bag (which are usually made from flour) as much as possible.
+Instead, I would get rid of the gluten (it’s still mandatory since Celiac disease is literally triggered by the stuff), but start slowly (or quickly if palatable) by pulling out grain-based flours and all processed gluten-free foods that come in a box or bag (which are usually made from flour) as much as possible.